 What is “no-cost cremation”?

 Some funeral homes now offer this option in Alpharetta.
 This is referring to whole body donation whereby after the donation is complete the remains are cremated (free of charge) and then returned to the family or scattered.
 Generally funeral homes can get a referral fee from the whole body donation organization, plus they sometimes charge a transportation fee.
 So all-in-all they do still recoup their costs.
 As we all know, there really is nothing that is truly free!

 How do I obtain a copy of a death certificate?

 You can obtain copies of a death certificate from the Vital Records office at: Fulton County Government Center 141 Pryor St SW, Suite 1029A · Atlanta, GA 30303 Phone: (404) 679-4702

 What happens if the deceased is taken to the Coroner’s Office?

 If there were circumstances surrounding the death that led to the deceased being taken to the County Coroner’s office, you will need to employ the services of a funeral director as soon as possible to liaise with the Coroner to have the body released into their care.
 Only a licensed funeral director can collect a body from the Coroner’s morgue.

-*Cost data obtained from funeral price comparison website 2019
+*Prices obtained from online funeral price comparison survey 2020